-In addition, none of our product candidates have advanced into a pivotal clinical trial for our proposed indications and it may be years before any such clinical trial is initiated and completed, if at all.
+None of our product candidates have advanced into a pivotal clinical trial and such an occurrence may never occur.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
-We cannot be certain that any of our product candidates will be successful in clinical trials or receive regulatory approval.
-Further, our product candidates may not receive regulatory approval even if they are successful in clinical trials.
-If we do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.